 Anonymous - January 15, 2008

 After only being on Chantix for a three weeks I became very depressed and suicidal.
 I believe that is what led me to drinking because I was not a big drinker before that.
 Maybe once a month or every three months not like when on Chantix and drinking every day every weekend.
-I tried to committ suicide December 8, 2007.
-Yes I was on Paxil for panic attacks but I had quit taking it a month before starting the Chantix because the panic attacks had stopped and I donít like being dependant on any pills.
-I started the Paxil and Chantix at the same time because my heart felt like it was not beating right and I was afraid I was haviing a heart attack.
+I tried to commit suicide December 8, 2007.
+Yes I was on Paxil for panic attacks but I had quit taking it a month before starting the Chantix because the panic attacks had stopped and I don't like being dependent on any pills.
+I started the Paxil and Chantix at the same time because my heart felt like it was not beating right and I was afraid I was having a heart attack.
 Not for depression just panic attacks.
-So please tell my why I almost succeded in killing myself and putting my husband of six years who does not smoke and three children through the worst three days of their lives.
+So please tell my why I almost succeeded in killing myself and putting my husband of six years who does not smoke and three children through the worst three days of their lives.

 Dawn - January 16, 2008

 I have been on Chantix for 2 weeks and stopped 2 days ago.
 The depression was unbearable!!!
 PURE INSANITY!!
 Fits of rage, I was seeing shadows--I thought I was going completely crazy!!!
 The dreams were PURE TERROR...
 It scared me soooo bad, I just quit taking it, before I killed somebody or myself...
 My legs and feet are so swollen!
 How long does it take to get out of my system??
 WHY DIDN'T MY DOCTOR TELL ME THIS COULD HAPPEN!!!
 Instead I thought these feelings were side effects of not smoking.
 I would never rec.
 Chantix to anyone...